Contributing Gear Writer

 With a secure (and comfortable!) waistband, quick-draining pockets, and an elastic key loop, we were comfortable and confident in the surf, even while duck diving all over O’ahu’s North Shore.
 One word of caution: the lighter-colored patterns are somewhat transparent when you come out of the water.
 Nothing scandalous, mind you, just something to be aware of.

-Much of what we loved in the Bruja (fit, style, fabric) is also available in Howler Brothers’ 17” Del Este performance boardshort ($79).
-If you’re stoked on the slash pockets and want even more versatility, check out the FMX F1 Cordura Utility shorts, below.
+Much of what we loved in the Bruja (fit, style, fabric) is also available in Howler Brothers’ 17” Del Este Performance Boardshort ($79).
+If you’re stoked on the slash pockets and want even more versatility, check out the FMX F1 Cordura Utility shorts below.

-Check price on Backcountry Check price on Howler Brothers
+Check price on Howler Brothers

 Best Elastic-Waist Hybrid Board Shorts